jontymarshall/HD16743_Stirred_Not_Shaken/README.md

 ├── env			<- Will contain the Python executable files and installed libraries for your virtualenv environment ├── .gitignore		<- Avoids uploading data, credentials, outputs, system files etc ├── LICENCE
-├── Makefile		<- Makefile with commands like `make data` or `make train` ├── models		<- Trained and serialized models, model predictions, or model summaries ├── notes		<- Data analysis notes.
-Can also contain jupyter notebook │   ├── project_notes.md
+├── models		<- Trained and serialized models, model predictions, or model summaries ├── paper		<- Manuscript or other dissemination files │   ├── biblio.bib
-│   └── project_notes.org
-├── paper		<- Manuscript or other dissemination files │   ├── biblio.bib
 │   ├── definitions.tex